FAQs on doctoral procedures

-In addition, staff at the FAU Graduate Centre will be happy to help you with an enquiry (email@example.com, +49 9131 85 20724).
-Doctoral candidates of the School of Business and Economics should contact the Graduate Centre for the Faculty of Business, Economics, and Law (German) directly.
+In addition, staff at the FAU Graduate Centre will be happy to help you if you have any questions (email@example.com, +49 9131 8520724).
+Doctoral candidates of the School of Business and Economics should contact the Graduate Centre for the Faculty of Business, Economics, and Law directly.

 You can find all key information and the texts of the doctoral regulations on our website.